julwrites/ScriptureBot/README.md

 We are using Python27 for this version of the framework.

 Naming Convention:
-* Variables should be named using underscore_case.
+* Variables should be named using camelCase.
-* Methods should be named using camelCase.
+* Methods should be named using underscore_case.
 * Classes should be named using PascalCase.
 * Modules should be named using underscore_case, in keeping with Python STL.
+* Constants should be named using CAPITALCASE

 This keeps the entities visually separate, and syntax clean.